-Companies that partner with data centres abroad often pay insufficient attention to the risks.
+Companies that partner with data centers abroad often pay insufficient attention to the risks.
 If the collaboration breaks down and the counter party fails to comply with their contractual obligations, you have little legal leverage.

-Defending your legal rights in court must be done in the country where the data centre is located.
+Defending your legal rights in court must be done in the country where the data center is located.
 This can be an expensive undertaking, let alone trying to argue your case in a foreign language.
 Even in the unlikely event that you win the case, going to court will cost you a lot of money and valuable time.

 - Privacy regulations